KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * [Show phishing pop-ups for iCloud, or other login credentials](https://krausefx.com/blog/ios-privacy-stealpassword-easily-get-the-users-apple-id-password-just-by-asking)
 * [Take pictures in the background without telling the user](https://krausefx.com/blog/ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running)

-There is so much more an attacker can do.
-The scary piece is that it’s **your own app** that steals sensitive user data and sends it some remote server if you get affected by such an attack.
+This person-in-the-middle-attack will use **your own app** to steal sensitive user data and send it to some remote server.

 ## Web Security 101

+To understand how malicious code can be bundled into your app without your permission or awareness, I will provide necessary background to understanding how a MITM attack works and how to avoid it.

 The information below is vastly simplified, as I try to describe things in a way that a mobile developer without too much network knowledge can get a sense of how things work and how they can protect themselves.